How I Rate Wine

 My lovely daughter — when she was 4 years old — used to say things like “I love you 1,000,” and “Do you know how big my kitties’ house is?
 A million forty.”

 As a consumer of wine, I can’t help but think that a 94-point Pinot Noir is just about as arbitrary.
-I understand that a professional wine taster has a system, and they apply that system to come up with that score.
+Professional wine tasters have a system, and they apply that system to derive that score.
 But their palate is not mine, and when you consider how many wines they taste each day — and what all that does to their teeth, gums and oral hygiene — as well as the sterilized context of their experience … well, it becomes harder and harder to put any faith in mass tastings or the point system.

 However, there is a real need to assess and evaluate wine, or at the very least to scale it.
-This page will tell you how I rate wine, and what attributes are important in a wine.
+This page will tell you how I rate wine, and what attributes I value in a wine.

 Because of this, there are two types of wine reviews on Opening a Bottle: